0z-cloud/vx/README.md

 * A simple template to build, boot, develop, deploy, and test your infrastructure.
 * Prepare TeamCity to import full process configuration with a simple CI/CD/QA pipeline.
 * Network balancer enabled - keepalived, haproxy, nginx, etc.
-* PCI DSS Compliance initial support modules.
+* Initial PCI DSS compliance support modules.
 * Firewall zero-in inside based on Shorewall.
 * Much other stuff like rabbitmq/tarantool/redis/etc clusters.
-* GlusterFS as NFS shared storage.
+* GlusterFS as shared NFS storage.
-* Provides single point in the development process.
+* Provides a single point in the development process.
-* All configurations fully generated - for local development and environments.
+* All configurations are fully generated - for local development and environments.
-* You can use different CI/CD tools for use, - TeamCity, Jenkins, Gitlab-CI, etc.
+* You can use various CI/CD tools to use, - TeamCity, Jenkins, Gitlab-CI, etc.
-* Storing built docker images possible to different registries - gitlab, registryv2, nexus, etc.
+* Storage of embedded docker images is possible in various registries - GitLab, registryv2, nexus, etc.
 ```

 ### Markdown constants

-    - [-] Feature which almost works fine, but need to update/bugfix/extend/refactor now.
+    - [-] Feature almost works fine but needs to update/bugfix/extend/refactor now.
-    - [+] Feature now in dev's and planned to next major release
+    - [+] Feature is currently in development and is planned for the next major release.
-    - [p] Feature which is planned for future roadmap release on the second major release
+    - [p] Feature that is planned for a future roadmap release in the second major release.
-    - [t] Feature in Testing Branch
+    - [t] Feature is in Testing Branch.
-    - [x] Feature is implemented yet completely, like for CI/CD Pipeline,
+    - [x] Feature is fully implemented, as for the CI/CD Pipeline,
-          if Kubernetes as an example have that flag,
+          if Kubernetes as an example has that flag,
-          that describes what we can possibly create cluster and deploy to it.
+          which describes that we can create a cluster and deploy in it.
-    - [w] Whitepaper page for feature ready to RFC, or wip state
+    - [w] Whitepaper page for the feature is ready for RFC, or wip state.
-    - [*] Feature planned to be refactored
+    - [*] Feature is planned to be refactored.
     - [?]
-On RFC stage
+On RFC stage.
     - [.]
 Pre-research and modeling.
-Checking able and profit after implementation.
+Checking the status and profit after implementation.
-    - [U] An Urgent and most important task for complete
+    - [U] The most urgent and most important task to complete.

 ### Ansible Teraforma API Cloud adapters

     - [x] Baremetal (FAKE-API)